darioncassel/sok-differential-testing/index.md

 ##### 3. Exceptional Element

-The exceptional element is not appliciable as the model checking is done manually.
+The exceptional element is not applicable as the model checking is done manually.

 ##### 4. Injection Vector